Chronic Ventilator Weaning and Rehabilitation

 Radius Specialty Hospital-Boston represents the new frontier in the Long-term Acute Care (LTAC) rehabilitation environment previously forged by the Jewish Memorial Hospital and Rehabilitation center (JMHRC).
 JMHRC provided 75 years of continuous service and expertise in treating medically complex adult patients.
 Optimizing patient independence in daily activities and social functions with the primary goal of a successful return to the community is the major focus of this hospital.
-To this end physicians specializing in Pulmonary & Critical Care Medicine, General Internal Medicine and Rehabilitation Medicine along with registered nurses, speech therapists, occupational therapists, physical therapists, individuals specializing in prosthetic and orthotic devices, dieticians and social workers all function within the framework of a multidisciplinary team to offer structured programs for:
+To this end physicians specializing in Pulmonary & Critical Care Medicine, General Internal Medicine and Rehabilitation Medicine along with registered nurses, speech therapists, occupational therapists, physical therapists, individuals specializing in prosthetic and orthotic devices, dietitians and social workers all function within the framework of a multidisciplinary team to offer structured programs for:

 • Individualized assessment and medical treatment to enable recovery from a variety of acute injuries.